LoyolaChicagoBooks/operatingsystems/source/readings.rst

  #.
 Any paper that is primarily about a research operating system and has been published at an IEEE or ACM sponsored conference.
 Good examples of research operating systems are - Minix, XINU, L4-Fiasco, Singularity, Plan-9 / Inferno, Amoeba.
  #.
 Any paper about a filesystem implementation
  #.
 Any paper about a virtual memory manager
  #.
+Any paper about kernel architecture (monolithic, micro, exo-kernels, etc…)
+ #.
 Any papers about window managers or shells
  #.
+Papers containing performance evaluations of any operating system facility.
+ #.
+Theoretical papers on process/disk scheduling or page replacement policies.
-Any paper not from the above two categories approved by me.
+ #.
+Any paper not from the above categories that is approved by the instructor.

 Not Acceptable Papers (but still interesting to read!) for this Assignment
 --------------------------------------------------------------------------
  #.
 Papers that are primarily about networking or networks.
  #.
 Papers that are primarily about network security (other security is okay).
  #.
 Papers that are primarily about hardware
  #.
-Papers not published through an IEEE or ACM sponsored conference.
+Papers not published through an IEEE or ACM sponsored conference (you'll see prominent logos on the conference websites).

 Due Dates
 ---------